 We have one equity compensation plan under which awards are currently authorized for issuance, the Organogenesis Holdings Inc. 2018 Equity Incentive Plan, or 2018 Plan.
 In connection with the consummation of the business combination in December 2018, our board of directors discontinued any new issuances under the Organogenesis Inc. 2003 Stock Incentive Plan, or 2003 Plan.
 If options outstanding under the 2003 Plan expire unexercised, they will not become available for future issuance.
 Both the 2018 Plan and the 2003 Plan were approved by our stockholders.
-The following table provides information regarding securities authorized for issuance as of December 31, 2018 under our equity compensation plans.
+The following table provides information regarding securities authorized for issuance as of December 31, 2019 under our equity compensation plans.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) price of ted-average exercise outstanding options, rrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)
+Number of securities to be issued upon exercise of outstanding options, warrants and rights, and vesting of outstanding restricted stock units Plan category (a) price of ted-average exercise outstanding options, rrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

+Equity compensation

-Equity compensation plans approved by
+plans approved by

-security holders 7,266,715(1) \$ 1.91 9,108,996(2)
+security holders 7,179,636(1) \$ 1.98 9,008,996(2)

+Equity compensation

-Equity compensation plans not approved
+plans not approved

 by security holders \$

-Total 7,266,715 \$ 1.91 9,108,996
+Total 7,179,636 \$ 1.98 9,008,996